-1990 Proof Gold Sovereign
+1990 Elizabeth II Gold Proof Sovereign

-History of the Gold Sovereign
+The Story of the Sovereign

 Saint George and the Dragon

 For much of its history the modern Sovereign has featured an instantly-recognisable reverse design, crafted by Italian artist Benedetto Pistrucci.
 His classic Saint George and the Dragon motif shows England's patron saint mounted on a horse, slaying a dragon underfoot.

 It's a powerful image that has become synonymous with the gold Sovereign.
 These coins don't carry their denomination on their face as part of their legend like most currency, so the Saint George motif is an easy identifier for many collectors.
 The coin's date appears below the dragon.

 Between 1985 and 1997 British money, including Sovereigns, featured a portrait of Her Majesty Queen Elizabeth II by renown sculptor Raphael Maklouf to the obverse.
 His effigy shows the Queen wearing the George IV State Diadem.
 Maklouf's initials can be seen on the truncation of her neck.